 If one of the situations described above for the moderate period applies in your case, please feel free to reach out to our Denmark immigration agents for more information.

-Individuals who have strong ties to Denmark can obtain a permanent residence permit based on this feature.
+Individuals who have strong ties to this country can obtain a Denmark residence permit based on this feature.
 Those who are eligible are those who belong to the Danish minority in South Schleswig (the southern half of a former Duchy in Germany), those who are affiliated with the Danish minority in Argentine, former Danish citizens or those who have both their parents who are natural-born Danish citizens (and in very limited cases, those who have only one of their parents born a Danish citizen).

 EU citizens can based on the EU rules apply for permanent residence provided that they have stayed in the country for at least 5 consecutive years.
 Permanent relocation to Denmark is needed for the type of residence to be granted, meaning that the individual must show proof of having lived daily in the country, not simply through owning property or being registered with a Danish address.
 Short periods of leaving the country are permitted in the amount of a total of 6 months per year.
 The EU rules allow individuals to use different residency options, combines, during the 5 years, for example, on the basis of student purposes and then as an employee.
 Foreign nationals of third countries can still use this option if they are the family member of an EU citizen (and this will be used as the starting purpose of residence).

 Individuals can also apply for a permanent residence permit in Denmark if they are the retired employee of an international organization.
 The condition for having held a residence permit for the 5 years prior to applying for the permanent one also applies.
 In addition to this, the applicant needs to not have been convicted of certain crimes, needs to pass a language test, and cannot have overdue public debts.
 The applicant of a Denmark residence permit will need to pass an active citizen exam in addition to the language examination.